blocto/solana-go-sdk/README.md

 ## Programing model & Program

-There are some important tpyes in solana.
+There are some important types in solana.

 - Program